dansze/lashstab/README.md

 They just sit around and listen to the poetry all day.

 It's taken the better part of four months to fulfill an order of 10 stone mugs.

+### Final Entry (253-01-01)

+My tenure as leader of this fort is finally over.
+Winter has rolled around and everything is going smoothly.
+We're now brewing meed, pressing honey, creating leather and textiles, and doing so mostly with automated processes in place.
+If one were to describe things, they be going...
+Well, they'd be going surprisingly, smoothly.

+We've apparently already reached the pinnacle of our beekeeping industry, with the specialist reporting that we can have no more colonies.
+That doesn't entirely make sense to me - there's plenty of space to add more hives - but I'd rather avoid the dreaded "bee experience".
+What we've got will have to do, and it seems to be enough to get a bit of the mead flowing.

+On a related note: Cheese!
+Yes, we're producing lovely, golden, sheep's milk cheeses for both consumption and export.
+The dwarven traders that came around in the fall seemed to be particularly interested in these, willing to pay well over double their value!

+There's ample living space, food and drink supplies, and the over all mood in the fortress is rather cheery.
+I don't think I'm leaving my successor with any particular baggage to deal with, so it's up to them to grow us out rapidly.

+This final entry shall be a short one.
+There's no much to say, and I've fulfilled most of the goals I've set out before myself.
+The fortress thrives, but this chapter of its history comes to a close.

+Maybe I'll serve another term in the future.
+My old village calls me home, and to there I return.

+To my successor:

+Best of luck.
+We finally have enough bags to collect sand.